-What Profile Import does when an user account Deleted in AD?
+What Profile Import does when a user account Deleted in AD?

-When an user account deleted/disabled in Active directory (or any other account store where SharePoint gets the profiles) SharePoint profile import makes the missing profile as "Marked for deletion" in the Profile database.
+When a user account deleted/disabled in Active directory (or any other account store where SharePoint gets the profiles) SharePoint profile import makes the missing profile as “Marked for deletion” in the Profile database.

-In fact Profile import makes the profiles in profile database as "Marked for deletion" based on User Profile filters applied.
+In fact, Profile import makes the profiles in the profile database as “Marked for deletion” based on User Profile filters applied.
 (If you change the filter, it will take effect on the next profile import).
 By default it will be:

 Which instruct profile import: only get the user objects

 You can make it: